-In 1979 my stepmother, Linda Henry (Fletcher), bought a little shop on Asher road in Rutland called Valley Canvas and Awning.
-I didn’t know her then but as fate would have it in a few years later I would.
+In 1979 Linda Henry (Fletcher), bought a little shop on Asher road in Rutland called Valley Canvas and Awning.
+I couldn’t have known it then but she would later become my stepmom.
 In 1982 Linda moved the shop to Springfield road where she had much of her family working with her.
 Connie Brummet, Linda’s daughter, did the custom sewing and was very talented.

-direction and put the shop up for sale.
+Steve and I were just beginning our newfound careers but Linda decided it was time for her to change direction and put the shop up for sale.
 The new owners were completely green so it really gave Steve and I the opportunity to expand our knowledge while teaching the new owners.
-After a few years the shop once again went up for sale, I stayed on Steve did not.
+After a few years the shop went up for sale again, I stayed on, Steve did not.

 Once again I was dealing with new owners and in the meantime Steve had become partners at the competition Artistic Awning.
-I gave him one year to settle in then began begging him for a job, thank goodness his partner, Tom, was such a nice guy and agreed to hire me.
+I gave him one year to settle in then began begging him for a job, thank goodness his partner at the time was such a nice guy and agreed to hire me.